 3.1.
 Adding a Dundas BI license

-Adding a Dundas BI license is as simple as copying and pasting the license XML text obtained from Dundas.
+From the Licenses page, adding a Dundas BI license is as simple as clicking to add a new license, then copying and pasting the license XML text obtained from Dundas.
 See the article on managing licenses for details.

 You may need to add a new license if you are upgrading an instance between major versions of Dundas BI.